Author: Nathan Doverspike

 It seems that the choice to add these loot boxes into the game came from the publisher.
 Even still, it is Monolith’s decision to sign with that publisher in the first place, knowing full well that it might mean altering their game to fit the publisher’s greedy and slimy desires.
 They want to make money, lots and lots of it, even if it means potentially ruining what could be a fantastic video game in the process.
 I don’t excuse Monolith, but I don’t completely blame them.
 However, their reaction and body language in a recent live stream that explained and demonstrated the extent of loot boxes does concern me.

-To conclude, WB Interactive is like a skid mark in my underwear: it’s ugly and hard to clean the stain out of them.
+WB Interactive Electronic Arts is like a skid mark in my underwear: it’s ugly and hard to clean the stain out of them.
 They aren’t doing the gaming industry any favors, and I would be more than pleased to see them cut this crap out of having micro transactions in single player games before it gets even more out of hand than it already is.
 They prey on gamers who have a tendency to gamble, or flat out take advantage of those unable to control their spending.
 That’s disgusting, and we need to tell them how we feel by speaking with our wallets.

 What games do you think should have been on this list?
 Do you agree with my opinion, or think I am a doomsayer and losing my mind?
 Let me know in the comments!